 Goodwill represents the excess of the purchase price over the fair value of identifiable assets acquired and liabilities assumed when a business is acquired.
 The allocation of the purchase price to intangible assets and goodwill involves the extensive use of management's estimates and assumptions, and the result of the allocation process can have a significant impact on future operating results.
-The allocation of the purchase price to intangible assets is done at fair value.
 The Company estimates the fair value of identifiable intangible assets acquired using various valuation methods, including the excess earnings and relief from royalty methods.

-Intangible assets with finite lives are amortized over their useful lives while goodwill is not amortized but is evaluated for potential impairment at least annually by comparing the fair value of a reporting unit to its carrying value, including goodwill recorded by the reporting unit.
+Intangible assets with finite lives are amortized over their useful lives while goodwill is not amortized but is evaluated for potential impairment at least annually by comparing the fair value of a reporting unit to its carrying value including goodwill recorded by the reporting unit.
 If the carrying value exceeds the fair value, impairment is measured by comparing the implied fair value of the goodwill to its carrying value, and any impairment determined is recorded in the current period.
-All of the Company's goodwill is associated with one reporting unit.
+All of the Company's goodwill is associated with its single reporting unit.
 Accordingly, on an annual basis the Company performs the impairment assessment for goodwill at the enterprise level.
-The Company completed its annual impairment analysis as of October 1st for 2010 and determined that there was no impairment of goodwill.
-There have been no indicators of impairment suggesting that an interim assessment was necessary for goodwill since the October 1, 2010 analysis.
+The Company completed its annual impairment analysis as of October 1st for 2011 and determined that there was no impairment of goodwill.
+There have been no indicators of impairment suggesting that an interim assessment was necessary for goodwill since the October 1, 2011 analysis.